ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/integration-guides/integrating-the-fe.md

 subsection: Integration Guides
 ---

-This integration quide describes the integration process to add FE components and processes to the FE to make use of the platform.
+This guide describes the integration process to add FE components and processes into your service.

 ## Pre-requisites